yahnatan/pulseox/README.md

-"Glue code" for reading stats off of a Massimo Rad 8 pulse oximeter and pushing them to elasticsearch
+"Glue code" for reading stats off of a Massimo Rad 8 pulse oximeter and pushing them to elasticsearch to view them in Grafana.

 ## Caveats: